SquareWatermelon/DarWin/README.md

 This is the early PC version of the game, I may create a repository for the more advanced Android version later.

-Notably this version of the game steps forward using a timer.
-This is not the best way to do things so Android version does not.
+Notably in this version of the game the graphics are also on the timer thread.
+This is not the best way to do things so Android version will not.